MohamedElashri/txm/README.md

 # txm - A tmux Helper Tool

 `txm` is a command-line utility designed to make working with tmux more efficient and user-friendly.
 It provides a set of commands to manage tmux sessions, windows, panes, and perform various actions.
-This is the Go port (and extension) of the original [txm](https://github.com/MohamedElashri/txm) written in Python.
+This project started as Go port (and extension) of the original [txm](https://github.com/MohamedElashri/txm-python) written in Python.
 Another bash version can be found [here](https://github.com/MohamedElashri/txm-bash).
+But now this is where txm is being developed and the other versions are archived.

 ## Features